liferay-search/liferay-docs/en/user/articles-dxp/160-segmentation-and-personalization/09-ab-testing/02-enabling-ab-testing.markdown

 Before creating an A/B test, you must ensure some conditions are met:

-- You must have @product@ connected to
+- You must have @sharepoint@ connected to
   [Analytics Cloud](https://help.liferay.com/hc/en-us/articles/360006608732).
 To
   begin,
   [add a Data Source](https://help.liferay.com/hc/en-us/articles/360006653472-Adding-a-Liferay-DXP-Data-Source).